clairekimani123/Caregiver--app/README.md

 **REVIEW PAGE**
 This where patients can write their views.
-Has ways of contacting us i.e emails and social media links

 #Technologies
 HTML: for the structure and the layout of the  web page